Cost of Living in Texas in 2025

 Average Cost of Living in Texas

-Texas is the second largest state in the United States.
+Texas is the second-largest state in the United States.
 Home to around 31 million people, the state comes with different price tags based on your location.
 So, when it comes to the average cost of living in Texas, it’s clear that affordability varies widely by category.
 Let’s compare Texas averages with national benchmarks across several expense areas.

 Housing Costs